leuville/leuville-arduino-lmic-easy/README.md

 ## Contents

 ### LMICWrapper
 LMICWrapper is a base class for LoRaWAN endnodes built on top of LMIC library.
+It has been tested with two LMIC implementations (see Required libraries section).
+LMICWrapper stores LoRaWAN messages int

 ### ProtobufEndnode<>
 ProtobufEndnode is a subclass of LMICWrapper which uses ProtocolBuffer to serialize/deserialize LoRaWAN messages.